 When you receive your K2 Media Client new from the factory, a default disk image is stored on the E: partition.
-This image is generic for all K2 Media Clients, both internal storage and external storage models.
+This image is generic for all K2 Media Clients, regardless of the storage type.

 You receive a recovery CD with your K2 Media Client.
 This recovery CD does not contain a disk image.
 Rather, the recovery CD is bootable and contains the Acronis True Image software necessary to create and restore a disk image.
 You can use the recovery CD to create and restore disk images for the K2 Media Client and for the control point PC.